snakenet-org/snJSON/README.md

-snakeNet JSON lib for Swift
+snakeNet's JSON lib for Swift
 ==========

-snJson is a tiny and simple JSON object lib for Swift
+snJson is a tiny and simple JSON object lib for Appl's' Swift >= 1.2 snJson also provides you with a very simple HTTP request service (JsonService)

 Import
 -----